strapi/strapi/README.md

 - **Front-end Agnostic:** Use any front-end framework (React, Vue, Angular, etc.), mobile apps or even IoT.
 - **Powerful CLI:** Scaffold projects and APIs on the fly.
 - **SQL databases:** Works with PostgreSQL, MySQL, MariaDB, and SQLite.

+## Reasons Why Strapi Matters for Ecommerce
+- Ability to manage content on multiple channels
+- Improved and tailored user experience
+- Seamless Integration
+- Provides an Extra Layer of Security
+- Shorten your time-to-market

+## Final Words
+Now you know the importance of Strapi to eCommerce.
+It is a painless solution for your eCommerce project.
+Whether you are a backend developer or an eCommerce business owner, you will find the benefits of Strapi.

 **[See more on our website](https://strapi.io/overview)**.